MartonDev/Instant-Load/README.md

 |`#instantload-whiteScreen`|The blink styled loading's layer|
 |`#instantload-circle`|The circle styled spinner loading's container|
 |`#instantload-circle-spinner`|The circle styled loading's spinner|

+## Why did I make this library?
+I was working on a project of mine, and I wanted to use the well-known [instantclick.io](https://github.com/dieulot/instantclick) library, but I realized, that while it is great and very much useful, it lacks some customizations I'd like to use and it is a bit buggy.

+So I sat down and wrote my own version of it.

+Hope you like it :) Thank you for the inspiration [instantclick](https://github.com/dieulot/instantclick)

 ## Contributions
 You are more than welcome contributing to the library.